- Entrance Conference

 Another factor that increases a department’s chances of being audited is not returning information requested by Internal Audit throughout the year (i.e. risk assessment questionnaires, revenue analysis information, etc.).
 If information needed to rank an areas’ risk is not received, we have no choice but to audit the area to get the information.

-An entrance conference is the initial meeting between the department head of the area being audited and the auditor(s).
-It is typically scheduled on the first day of fieldwork.
-In this meeting, we discuss the scope and objectives of the review and give you the opportunity to share any concerns that you may have.
+At the beginning of an audit, a formal meeting is held with the department head of the area being audited and the auditors.
+In this meeting, we discuss the scope and objectives of the review (if known at this time) and give you the opportunity to share any concerns that you may have.
 For example, if you would like us to review a particular process or procedure in your unit, let us know at this meeting and we will try to include it in our audit.
 This meeting will typically be held in the department being audited.

 An audit finding is defined as an area of potential control weakness, risk associated with a policy violation, inadequate performance, financial misstatement, or other problematic issue identified during the audit.
 It is not unusual for one or more deficiencies to be identified during the course of an audit.
-Throughout our review we will be open regarding what we find and plan to recommend in the audit report.
 Most will be relatively minor issues that will require a slight adjustment to a process.
-Normally, many of the recommendations will have been implemented before the report is drafted.
 The auditor will address each finding and provide a recommendation on how to correct the issue in the audit report.
 Internal Audit staff are always available to assist departments in any way.

 Once the fieldwork is completed, we will draft an audit report which will include findings and recommendations for improvement.
-This work will be performed in the Internal Audit office.
+This work will be performed in our office.
 Management will have an opportunity to comment on the content and discuss any concerns during the Exit Conference.
-There will be a place in this report for departmental responses (see departmental responses and plans of action below) to be included in the final audit report.
+There will be a place in this report for departmental responses to be included in the final audit report.

 At the conclusion of the audit, a formal meeting is held with the department head to present the draft audit report and discuss the findings and recommendations in detail.
 The department head will have the opportunity to ask questions and voice concerns at this point.
 This meeting will typically be held in the department being audited.